nahuelDeveloper/MarvelHeroesApp/README.md

 # MarvelHeroesApp
 Sample app that consumes the Marvel API.
-Using UIKit and Swift 5.6.
+Using UIKit and Swift.